stlab/libraries/libraries/scope.md

         declaration: |
             template <typename T, typename...
 Args>
             inline void scope(Args&&... args)
         description: Scopes the lifetime of an instance of `T`.
-The first `N-2` parameters are used to construct `T`, while the last parameter is assumed to be a nullary function, and is called.
+All but the last parameters are used to construct `T`, while the last parameter is assumed to be a nullary function, and is called.
 After the nullary function goes out of scope, `T` is destroyed.
   - kind: parameters
     list:
       - name: |